F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 Many people are working from outdated information.
 Here are the changes that affect F-5 planning right now:

-- April 1, 2019: TOPIK removed as an accepted F-5 language requirement.
+- TOPIK no longer counts: TOPIK was removed years ago as an accepted F-5 language requirement.
 KIIP Level 5 or 종합평가 60+ is required instead.

 - January 10, 2025: Mobile F-5 card launched.
 F-5 holders can now carry a digital Alien Registration Card on their smartphone with full legal validity.